cloudberrydb/postgis/postgis/package/README.gppkg.md

 After downloaded libraries, go to package folder.
-And run make BLD_TARGETS="gppkg" with user-defined parameters, which include BLD_ARCH (the os version), GPROOT (the location of gpAux folder), BLD_TOP (the location of libraries, usually same as GPROOT), POSGIS_DIR (the location of postgis source folder), INSTLOC (the location of installed gpdb), and use gppkg as build traget.
+And run make BLD_TARGETS="gppkg" with user-defined parameters, which include BLD_ARCH (the os version), GPROOT (the location of gpAux folder),POSGIS_DIR (the location of postgis source folder), INSTLOC (the location of installed gpdb), and use gppkg as build traget.

 An example is to write a shell 'build.sh' with lines: